 Lots of possible alternatives for Guardian Angel.
 If you think you need more armor you can get Randuin's Omen or Thornmail, if you need some magic resistance get Force of Nature.

 Your early game consists of farming, farming and farming.
 When you pick Nasus you want to make sure you get the solo top lane, as he is most viable there.
 Your goal is to be able to farm as much as you want in that lane without anyone trying to take your kills.
 Obviously the enemy will try and prevent you from farming.

 You will go to your lane with either your regrowth pendant or cloth armor.
-Before your first trip back you want to aim for at least your Philosopher's Stone, Boots of Speed and at least one Sight Ward to make sure you can farm unhindered.
+Before your first trip back you want to aim for at least your Philosopher's Stone, Boots and at least one sight ward to make sure you can farm unhindered.

 Remember to try and last hit with your Siphoning Strike everytime it's up.
 You want to focus on getting its damage up as high as possible.
-As far as items go, aim for at least a Philosopher's Stone, Boots of Speed, a Glacial Shroud and maybe even a Sheen in that early game.
+As far as items go, aim for at least a philosopher's stone, Boots, a Glacial Shroud and maybe even a Sheen in that early game.
 Use your Teleport to get back in lane if you think you will miss out on creeps otherwise.

 Your mid game consists of... well... more farming!
 You want to stay in your lane as much as possible and just keep farming that Siphoning Strike up as much as you can.
 Make sure to keep a ward up revealing and preventing any possible ganks on you.

 If you have Teleport, you should try and keep it up to assist your team at a dragon fight if needed. (make sure IF you have Teleport you tell your team to always keep a ward up near dragon so you can teleport there at any time to secure the dragon kill, or you can even use it to coordinate a gank or counter a gank for your bottom lane)